 So, does a resume have to be one page?

 A resounding no. We may have re-invented the one-page resume format, but we’re not fanatics.
-Battle-scarred project managers and veteran CEOs can benefit from two, even three-page resumes.
+Battle-scarred project managers and veteran CEOs, for example, can benefit from two, even three-page resumes.

 Can my resume be two pages even if I don’t have a lot of experience?